What are you looking for?

 The Education Centre is open all year during term time and is fully accessible.
 Activities can be adapted for students of all ages and abilities, with tactile collections available for visitors with visual impairments.

-To enhance our offer to schools, have a range of special curricular-related activities for both primary and secondary schools.
+To enhance our offer to schools, we have a range of special curricular-related activities for both primary and secondary schools.
+Most sessions last approximately an hour but can be shortened if required.